coderedart/jokolay/crates/joko_marker_format/README.md

 | 435   |   500x500     |

 2. Tbins
-	1. binary data of a series of vec3 positions. + mapid
+	1. binary data of a series of vec3 positions. + mapid + a version (just ver 2 for now)
 	2. need to generate a mesh to be usable to upload on gpu. different mesh for 2d map / minimap. trail_scale an affect width of the generated mesh
-	3. anim_speed attr needs dynamic texture coords (probably based on time delta)
+	3. anim_speed attr needs dynamic texture coords (probably based on time delta offset)
 	4. color attribute requires blending.
 	5. uses texture
 	6. can be statically or dynamically filtered (culled). but no cooldowns.

 3. MarkerCategories
    1. create a tree structure of menu to be displayed.
    2. identified by their name (and parents in the hierarchy) as a unique path.